Introduction-Electric Golf Cars

 Be sure to disconnect any electrical accessories you, or someone else, may have added to the car that might draw off the battery pack.
 These might include radio/cassette/CD players with memory buttons that allow one-touch station selection.
 Many of these units also come with a clock function.
 Some battery charge indicators are wired such that they are always ‘ON’…they don’t take much but they will run your batteries down.
 Many DC to DC voltage reducers are designed such that they are always ‘ON’.
 Double check, especially if you have just purchased the car.

 If you are not going away for the Winter, you can charge the batteries for a few hours a month to insure a full charge is maintained.
 If possible, have a neighbor or friend drop by during your absence and charge the batteries for a few hours once a month.
 The charger should be unplugged from the car and the wall after charging.
-Keep a close on the water level in the batteries as increased charging time will consume more water.
+Keep a close eye on the water level in the batteries as increased charging time will consume more water.

 Finalizing the Winterization

 Check the tire pressures and inflate to 20–25 PSI.
 If you have had any problems with a slow leaking tire, take some blocks of wood and put under the axle of that tire so that if it does go completely flat, the wheel rim will not sit on the deflated tire causing the sidewall to crack.
 While you are down there filling the tires, look at the tread and sidewalls.
 The tire tread wear should be even across the entire width of the tire.
 If the center is worn too much the tire may be over inflated.
 If the outer edges are worn away then a chronic air leak is indicated, maybe due to weather-cracked sidewalls or a pesky tee.
 If one front tire is worn a lot more than the other, or the tread has signs of feathering or scrubbing to one side or other, then an axle may be bent or a front-end alignment may be needed.